 On adopting IFRS, IAS 39 uses a risk and rewards model to determine whether the asset has been sold and derecognition is appropriate.
 Using the substance over form concept, IFRS does not require that there be a legal transfer to a third party but instead requires that substantially all of the risks and rewards of ownership transfer.
-As a result, management expects the derecognized leases to be recognized on the balance sheet and the separate recognition of the associated liabilities.
+As a result, management expects the derecognized leases to be recognized on the balance sheet with the separate recognition of the associated liabilities.

-As of September 1, 2008, Lease-Win ceased originating new leases (other than extensions with existing customers and a very small volume of leases on behalf of one originator) until the contract with the one remaining originator terminated in February 2009.
+As of September 1, 2008, Lease-Win ceased originating new leases other than extensions with existing customers.
 Lease-Win is self-financing any extensions, thus the amount of leases securitized and the corresponding securitization debt is decreasing each month as a portion of the monthly payments and residuals from securitized leases are applied to the debt.

 As the securitized leases continue to wind-down, experience has shown that the actual contractual payment stream will vary depending on prepayment rates and charge-offs.
-Accordingly, the estimated March 31, 2011 value of net investment in leases securitized and the securitized loan, shown in the table below; that will be recognized on the balance sheet under IFRS, is just an estimate and the values could be materially lower.
+Accordingly, the estimated June 30, 2011 value of net investment in leases securitized and the securitized loan, shown in the table below to be recognized on the balance sheet under IFRS, is just an estimate and the values could be materially lower.